 - Check that the linkages on the trailer axle camshafts do not have excessive movement.
-If so adjust brakes in accordance with brake servicing instructions - Listen to air system for any noise of an air leak and tighten any loose connections
+If so adjust brakes in accordance with brake servicing instructions - Listen to the air system for evidence of any air leaks and tighten any loose connections.
+Use soapy water to locate a suspected air leak.